Robertson (NSW)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Robertson has 70 active public transport stops, all of which are bus stops.
-These stops are served by 18 different routes that together offer 334 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents living an average of 143 meters from the nearest stop.
+These stops are served by 18 different routes that collectively facilitate 217 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 142 meters from the nearest stop.
+In this predominantly residential zone, most commuters travel outward, primarily by car (91%), with walking accounting for 6%.
+On average, there are 1.8 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, a high proportion of residents work from home (29.3%), which may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport